 The meeting will bring together experts on all types of compact interacting binaries, covering both theory and observations.
 Particular emphasis will be placed on the remarkable time-domain and multi-wavelength properties of these systems and on the consequences of accretion, such as disc winds, jets, outbursts, and thermonuclear eruptions.
 The community of worldwide researchers interested in compact binaries will share insights on the several open questions in our understanding of accretion physics as a whole by combining new results from observations and theoretical developments.

 The meeting dates are set to 19-23 June 2023.
-Participants are invited to register their interest at this stage.
-Abstract submission and formal registration will open in February 2023.
+Participants are invited to register and submit abstract contributions at this stage.
 Program and selected talks and posters will be defined by early April 2023.

 Topics for discussion will include: